steven-phun/SwiftUIProject/README.md

 # NoireRose Codex
 Noire rose means black rose or black pink in French.

 This project allows users to solve the 4, 5, and 6-Letter Codex in six tries.
 Each guess must be a valid word in the Codex's word bank.
 NoireRose Codex will color-code the letters after each guess to indicate how close your guess is to the Codex.
 Attempt the 4-Letter Codex to get the 5-Letter Codex.
 Solve the 5-Letter Codex to get the 6-Letter Codex.
+Everyone gets the same Codex every day and resets every midnight.

 ## Features
 - Color-coded letters to help solve the codex and playable in light & dark mode<br/>